-If it can be proven that your act was intentional and meant to cause someone to slip and fall, then you could be liable for someone else’s injuries.
-However, if the spill was the result of your unintentional actions, then you would not be on the hook for anybody’s injuries.
+If it can be proven that your act was intentional and meant to cause someone to fall, then you could be liable for someone else's injuries.
+However, if the spill was the result of your unintentional actions, then you would not be on the hook for anybody's injuries.
 But the store could be liable if certain criteria are met.

 The store must also have been given sufficient notice to take care of the problem to be considered liable.
 In our water bottle example, the fact that the person who fell was following directly behind you meant that there was no time to alert the store of the issue.
 In this case, no one would be considered liable for the person's injuries.

 If a victim was acting in a reckless or dangerous manner, then this would also void any potential claims.
 For example, if the victim was throwing water bottles around in the aisle and slipped into the water of a bottle that broke, then the victim is responsible for their own injuries.
-It should also be noted that people who create spills and then attempt to stage a fake slip and fall accident to try and cash in on the insurance claim face the risk of being arrested for insurance fraud.
+It should also be noted that people who create spills and then attempt to stage a fake accident to try and cash in on the insurance claim face the risk of being arrested for insurance fraud.